Kinene1/TAS-AP/README.md

 -  Navigate to the directory containing your `fastq_pass` directory and delete the following output directories:  <br>

      <pre> rm -r  results/ guppyplex_results/ </pre>
-Then repeat the steps from Section 1 to start a fresh analysis.
+Then repeat the steps from point 1 to start a fresh analysis.

+## Acknowledgement
+1. The TAS-AP utilises a covariance script (`covarplot`) provided via the [InterARTIC wrapper](https://github.com/Psy-Fer/interARTIC#quick-start).
+Credit is due to James Ferguson for making this resource publicly available.
+2. The TAS-AP leverages [Auspice](https://github.com/nextstrain/auspice) and [Augur](https://github.com/nextstrain/augur) for phylogenetic analysis, with full credit to the [Nextstrain](https://github.com/nextstrain) team for providing these open-source software.